canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

 .. code-block:: bash

     make linkcheck

 Configure
 ~~~~~~~~~

-If you have links in the documentation that you don't want to check, you can add them to the ``linkcheck_ignore`` variable in the ``conf.py`` file.
+If you have links in the documentation that you don't want to check, add them to the ``linkcheck_ignore`` list in the ``conf.py`` file.

 .. _markdown_lint_check: